berryboylb/BasicPhp/README.md

   Tools: Xamp and any text editor of your choice

-   Enjoy using this me a thumbs up and rate me and it's alwyas open for contributors.
+   Enjoy using this? give me a thumbs up,rate me and it's alwyas open for contributors.